segmentationf4u1t/trae_telemetry_research/README.md

 **Key Takeaways:**
-- Resource usage is 6x higher than VSCode baseline
+- Resource usage is 6x higher than VSCode baseline (On par with Cursor in version 2.0.2)
 - Telemetry settings appear to be cosmetic rather than functional
 - Community feedback mechanisms are compromised by censorship
 - Data collection practices lack transparency and user control